 After listening to the selections, have each student interpret the music into a two dimensional art form and then write a short essay about their interpretation or dictate one to an adult as age appropriate.

-After the works are completed, schools should select ten pictures, preferably two from each grade level (1 - 5) to represent your school as entrants in the contest.
-You may send as many pictures as you like “For Exhibition Only.”
+NEW RULES THIS YEAR – There is no longer a cap on the number of submissions from each grade per school.
+Please feel free to submit as many entries per grade (1 - 5) as you see fit to represent your school as entrants in the contest.
 PreK and Kindergarten entries may be submitted for exhibition only.
 Only those pictures you select as entrants will be entered into the contest.
 Non-school (individual) entries are limited to one entry per artist.